Home

 Once you become aware of the properties of these resins you can then decide which type suits your needs.

 Whatever resin material you use always read the Material Safety Data Sheets (MSDS), these sheets should accompany the product you are using.
-If not with your product request one from the maker or it may be available on their web site.

 Resin is safe and easy to use providing you follow normal resin safety guidelines.